abelfubu/blog/src/content/create-a-blog-with-analog.md

 }
 ```

-Boom!
-With a few lines of code, you're telling those search engines, "Hey, check out my awesome blog post!"
+With these changes, your blog posts will stand out in search engine results.

 ### Sitemaps

-So, here's the deal: we want search engines to easily find and index all the awesome content you're creating.
-And one way to help them out is by having a sitemap.xml file that lists all the URLs of your blog posts.
+Help search engines discover and index your content by implementing a `sitemap.xml` file.
+Analog and Vite make this process effortless.

-Now, lucky for us, Analog and Vite make this process a breeze.
-Check out this snippet you can add to your vite.config.js file:
+Update your `vite.config.ts` file with the following snippet:

 ```javascript
 import { defineConfig } from "vite";